-Consultant: Heather Collinsworth
+President: Heather Collinsworth

 Heather Collinsworth is an artist, teacher, art director and art broker in Kansas City.
 She started art at a very young age, following in her mother Gwendolyn’s footsteps.
 Her mother and family always encouraged her love of the arts throughout her life.

 Heather was placed in advanced placement art education at her highschool and went on to attend UMKC and the University of Colorado.
 She found herself in the underground art scene, where her love of spray paint and techno music had a home with other artists.
 She was involved in art movement shows like Pancakes and Booze, RAW and Chocolate and Art.
 Street Art mixed with classical painting and printmaking became her style.
 She worked on Art Projects for Amnesty International Campaigns, Organizations Against Sex trafficking, helping ex-sex workers heal through art and veterans with PTSD.
 Along with this, Heather worked with Children on the spectrum with Autism.

 She studied Gallery curation under Abbas Kahjeaian of the Kashi Kari Gallery in Denver.
 She was a part of Galleries in the Sante Fe Arts District, Rhino Arts District and Tennyson Arts District, and downtown Aurora Arts District in Denver.
 In addition to Denver, Heather’s work has been featured in Galleries in Kansas, Missouri, Chicago and Dallas.
 Her work is help in private collections around the world.